 Once I say yes to writing a reference letter for you:

-- For employment, send me the job description blurb or URL if there’s any.
+- For reference letters for employment, send me the job description blurb or URL if possible.
 The more I know about how you’re qualified for the position, the more I can customize the letter for you.

-- Attach an up-to-date resume/CV that includes information about your background such as major fields of study, honours and awards, volunteer experience, and employment history.
-I welcome information about extracurricular activities, activist involvement, and community service.
+- Attach an up-to-date resume/CV that includes information about your background such as major fields of study, honors and awards, volunteer experience, and employment history.
+I welcome information about extracurricular activities, activist involvement, and community service in your email to me.
 The more I know about you, the stronger the letter will be.
 Word or PDF files, please.

-- For file attachments, please use an informative and unique file name such as “Han CV 2015-12.pdf” not “my resume.pdf.”
+- Please send me something you wrote—discussion posts, research papers, creative writing, anything—preferably from a class you took with me.
+For file attachments, please use an informative and unique file name such as “Han CV 2015-12.pdf” — not “my resume.pdf.”

 - Please remember that I consider a reference request to be a formal and professional correspondence.
-Don’t send such request from your smartphone (I can see the “sent from iPhone” signature, you know) as though it’s an afterthought and you couldn’t be bothered to sit down and draft the email.
-Please proofread carefully.
+Don’t send a request from your smartphone (I can see the “sent from iPhone” signature, you know) and proofread before sending.
 Correctly spelling my name is always a good place to start. 🙂